logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-diagnostic-metrics.md

   - azure
 ---

-To simplify shipping your Azure activity logs, we provide an automated deployment process.
+To simplify shipping your Azure diagnostic metrics, we provide an automated deployment process.
 At the end of this process, you'll have configured an event hub namespace, an event hub, and 2 storage blobs.

 The resources set up by the automated deployment can collect data for a single Azure region and ship that data to Logz.io.